 Jason S. Miyares

 202 North 9th Street

 For media inquiries only, contact:

-RICHMOND, VA - In a pointed letter sent today to the U.S. Attorney General Merrick Garland, Attorney General Jason Miyares and 18 other state attorneys general urged Garland to take swift action in response to recent domestic terrorist acts against pro-life charities, calling the lack of action intolerable, politically motivated and in violation of his oath of office.
+RICHMOND, VA - In a pointed letter sent today to the U.S. Attorney General Merrick Garland, Virginia Attorney General Jason Miyares and 18 other state attorneys general urged Garland to take swift action in response to recent domestic terrorist acts against pro-life charities, calling the lack of action intolerable, politically motivated and in violation of his oath of office.

 The attorneys general argue that since the early May leak of a U.S. Supreme Court draft decision in Dobbs v.
 Jackson Women's Health Organization, "charities that support pregnant mothers in need have been firebombed and pro-life organizations have been attacked almost daily and terrorized.”